 Young people who are experiencing problems such as depression may try using alcohol or other drugs as a way to feel better.
 Some may not even be aware that they are struggling with depression - they only see that they feel good after they've had a few drinks or get high.

 Even though it feels like it might be helping, drinking alcohol or taking other drugs can actually worsen a person’s depression.
-Using these substances only provides short term relief.
-Although you might be able to forget your troubles for a few hours, using alcohol and other drugs can make it harder for you to feel good when you're sober.
+Using these substances as the way to cope, at best only provides short term relief.
+Although you might be able to forget your troubles for a few hours, coping this way doesn't build any long term skills or strategies to deal with the challenges of depression.

 Some facts about substance use